AND MOST IMPORTANTLY, REUSABLE

 The heart and soul of RocketStar is our team.
-We’re a small, focused, talented, and dedicated family of not just scientists but adventurers and explorers who won’t stop until space is truly democratized and open for everyone everywhere!
+A small, but talented team of scientists and adventurers, we won’t stop until space is truly democratized and open for everyone, everywhere.

 “I have had a diverse career on Wall Street, from trading bonds at Smith Barney to managing alternative portfolios for a private money management firm.
 I started my career at Gruntal & Co., attaining my series seven license during the start of the equities bear market.
 I worked with clients to have them invest in municipal bonds and diversify away from tech-heavy portfolios.
 I then continued on to Smith Barney to work with an investment group helping clients further diversify their bond portfolio in structured investment vehicles, collateralized debt obligations, and other forms of asset-backed paper.